Frequently Asked Questions

 The LBJ Women's Campaign School will give you all the tools you need to win.
 You will learn from the nation's top political experts, build a powerful network of women leaders, and gain the skills and confidence to take on any challenge.
 If you are serious about running for office or managing a campaign, apply today to bring your campaign to the next level.

-When is the inaugural session of the LBJ Women's Campaign School?
+When is cohort 2 of the LBJ Women's Campaign School?

 Is your program bipartisan?